thefrontside/effection/website/docs/guides/introduction.md

 title: Introduction
 ---

-Effection is a framework for Node and the browser that makes building concurrent systems easy to get right.
+Effection is a JavaScript framework that makes building concurrent systems easy to get right.

 ## Why use Effection?